The Definitive Guide to Buying Property in Athens

 Foreigners, including non-EU citizens, are generally allowed to purchase real estate without residency requirements.
 You do not need a valid residence permit to buy property in Athens.

-If you currently require assistance with obtaining an AFM or with purchasing property, feel free to book your complimentary 30-minute consultation call.
+Need help?
+If you currently require assistance with obtaining an AFM or with purchasing property, feel free to book a 15-minute discovery call.